 Betting at Royal Ascot could hardly be easier.
 Bookmakers will give races at Royal Ascot prominent places on their websites, as it is one of the biggest betting meetings of the year.
 Many will also offer attractive sign-up offers for the week to get punters betting with them.
 There are plenty of betting opportunities including getting in early with the ante post Royal Ascot prices.

 *Best Bookmakers to Bet on Royal Ascot

 Bookmakers with the best offers, such as stake refunds (preferably as cash), are the ones to bet with at Royal Ascot.
-Sky Bet have been known to offer this at the Cheltenham Festival.
-Bet365 also have the best general sign-up offers and tend to avoid the big-price giveaways that are often shrouded in caveats.
+Smaller bookmakers often beat the big operators with their horse racing event offers.

 Royal Ascot Favourites – Ante Post